LCSW vs. MFT: What’s the Difference?

 What Is an LCSW?

-What is a LCSW?
-A license clinical social worker (LCSW) is a social worker who is licensed to diagnose and treat clients with mental, behavioral, and emotional health issues.
+Social workers help people deal with various life situations and challenges, such as unemployment, child adoption, or a terminal illness diagnosis.
+A licensed clinical social worker is a social worker who is licensed to diagnose and treat clients with mental, behavioral, and emotional health issues.
 It is the most common license among social workers.

 LCSWs work with clients to develop strategies to change behavior and handle difficult situations.
-They may work with other health care professionals, such as physicians, to develop treatment plans for their clients.
+They may work with other healthcare professionals, such as physicians, to develop treatment plans for their clients.
 They may direct clients to additional resources, such as support groups or other mental health practitioners.
 They may also provide treatment in the form of individual, group, or family therapy.

 Clinical social workers are the most prevalent mental health providers in the country; there are more clinically trained social workers than psychiatrists, psychologists, and psychiatric nurses combined, according to the National Association of Social Workers (NASW).

-Because of the broad nature of social work, LCSWs can work in various specialties, such as children and families, substance abuse, mental health, and health care.
+Because of the broad nature of social work, LCSWs can work in various specialties, such as children and families, substance abuse, mental health, and healthcare.

 LCSWs work in various settings, including the following: